-The Big Book of Font Combinations is an expansive collection of carefully crafted typeface pair samples.
+The BBOFC is an expansive collection of carefully crafted typeface pair samples.
 The font pairings in BBOFC will inspire you and give you back time you need for your design projects.
-Use the font combination examples straight out of the BBOFC in your next project, with other typeface software, or use them as a springboard for your own creativity.
+Use the combination examples straight out of the BBOFC in your next project, with other typeface software, or use them as a springboard for your own creativity.
 However you use the BBOFC, it’s bound to inspire and is a trustworthy companion to consult for all kinds of design projects and general study of typography.

 - Dozens and dozens of the most popular typefaces of all time

 - Uses many of the top classic typefaces you already own

 A feature of the PDF version is that all the type is 100% vector.
 This means you can zoom in using your PDF reader of choice, and get up and close to all the typographic goodness you want.
 It also means that print outs, for even closer examination, are as crisp as possible, no matter what size you print them.

 Incredibly, the entire PDF of the BBOFC is an amazingly svelte 5mb even at 370 pages, which means you have instant download access to this huge collection of typographic goodness which you can quickly open and search in your PDF or eBook reader of choice with ease.